Chula series: Una Chula II

 The Una Chula II ("A Chula" II) is an 1885 painting by Luna portraying another lower class Madrileña.
 The woman is sitting squarely with arms resting on a chair, a pose that "almost mannishly exuding (…) sexual confidence and worldliness".
 The woman is holding a lit cigarette between two fingers in a flirtatious way.
 The burning tip of the cigarette acts as an enhancement to the female's "painted lips" that supports a "slight smile".
 The woman is gazing towards the viewer of the painting unembarrassed suggesting a persuasive provocation.

 Description and comparison

 According to one Spanish aficionado of Luna's paintings who was quoted by Graciano López Jaena, Luna's depictions of chulas are "real chulas who stupefy".
 The same connoisseur stated further that "Luna’s chulas are "free and easy chulas" that are witty and with facetiousness and swagger.
-Luna's portraits of chula women embodies the emergence of chulas who deserve admiration, one reason why Luna was successful in selling these type of paintings to rich friends and various commercial companies in Madrid and Paris.
+Luna's portraits of chula women embodies the emergence of chulas who deserve admiration, one reason why Luna was successful in selling these types of paintings to rich friends and various commercial companies in Madrid and Paris.